Why Gentle Parenting Often Results in a Train Wreck

 1. Most often, this means adjusting their expectations of how they think children should behave to reflect a more realistic standard.
 For example, while it may be frustrating that a toddler doesn’t sleep through the night, gentle parents understand that they are not acting naughty.
 By comforting the child instead of punishing the child, the parent models empathy, which is a positive trait they want to enforce.

 Ok, let’s look at #1.
-You have a toddler that doesn’t sleep through the night.
+You have a toddler who doesn’t sleep through the night.
 A gentle parent would see their toddler’s needs as demanding flexibility.
 Let’s say this little person wakes up multiple times in the night wanting you (not unreasonable for any child).
-This piece of advice is short on details, so I’m going to presume that showing empathy means that you lay down with them, comfort them to help them get back to sleep, or allow them to sleep and cuddle up with you.
+This piece of advice is short on details, so I’m going to presume that showing empathy means that you lie down with them, comfort them to help them get back to sleep, or allow them to sleep and cuddle up with you.
 There are now two issues I have with this.
-Firstly, most children would want to cuddle up with mom or dad if given the choice, but these are a toddler’s wants, not needs.
-Everyone needs preferably a good, long uninterrupted sleep, so waking up multiple times is not actually in the child’s best interest.
-This is a moment where wants versus needs become confused with parental ‘flexibility’ because they are responses to a situation that the parent themselves created.
+Firstly, most children would want to cuddle up with Mom or Dad if given the choice, but these are a toddler’s wants, not needs.
+Everyone needs, preferably, a good, long, uninterrupted sleep, so waking up multiple times is not actually in the child’s best interest.
+This is a moment when the distinction between wants and needs becomes blurred by parental ‘flexibility’ because these desires are responses to a situation that the parent created themselves.

 All of this brings me to my last point.
 Your flexibility, empathic or not, puts your child in the position of determining what happens to your night.
-Again, if they’re sick, that’s to be expected, but if they just ‘want’ you, is that really a good reason for you not to get any sleep?
+If they’re sick, that’s expected, but if they just want you, is that a good reason to lose sleep?
 Are your needs less important than their wants?
 Do you want to give them that impression?

 Let’s now take point #2.
 It’s the dictatorship question.
-I like to draw attention to part one of this article where I talked about the importance of being the captain on the ship.
+I like to draw attention to part one of this article, where I talked about the importance of being the captain on the ship.
 A captain shows leadership.
 They might have a team, but a team is still hierarchical.
 Somebody is still in charge if the “team” is to work, so that would be you, their parent.
 Far too often, parents treat their children as though they have the capacity to make adult decisions.
 They don’t.
-They have no depth of experience, and being forced to make decisions puts the onus for their wellbeing on their own shoulders, which is terrifying for kids.
-Ask a two-year old whether they want to go to the park, and you’ll more likely have a meltdown than anything else.
-They’ll be confused and start wondering whether they liked the park last time; will it be fun this time?
+They have no depth of experience, and being forced to make decisions puts the onus for their well-being on their shoulders, which is terrifying for kids.
+Ask a two-year-old whether they want to go to the park, and you’ll more likely have a meltdown than anything else.
+The two-year-old will be confused and start wondering whether they liked the park last time; will it be fun this time?
 They’ll dither, overwhelmed by the stress of having to make a decision.
 They’re two!
 Say, “We are going to the park.”
-Look excited and confident in your decision and the crisis will be averted because the leadership is clear.
+Look excited and confident in your decision, and the crisis will be averted because the leadership is clear.
 Take my advice and keep toddlers’ choices limited.
 Give them choices that don’t matter and where they can change their mind 100 times if they want with no ill effects.
 You’ll be happy you did.

 Why gentle parenting often results in a train wreck: So what are children’s real needs?

 Children need direction.
-They require parenting that is centred on love, cuddles, and strong leadership.
-Children are not complex, so when you apply complex solutions to parenting issues, you’ll always be looking for a magic bullet, which sadly does not exist.
-Gentle parenting is just one more complex ideology among many, all trying to create a niche out of something that, if you keep it simple, means you never even have to worry in the first place.
+They require parenting that is centred around love, cuddles, and strong leadership.
+Children are not complex, so applying complex solutions to parenting issues will inevitably lead to the search for a magical solution, which unfortunately does not exist.
+Gentle parenting is just one of many complex ideologies that try to create a niche out of something that, if you keep it simple, means you never even have to worry in the first place.

 Did you know how damaging it is to a child’s future happiness to have a victimhood like mentality?